-I'm a postdoctoral researcher based in the School of Humanities and Languages at the University of New South Wales (Sydney) looking mainly at issues in political epistemology and those related to climate justice.
+I'm currently an honorary research fellow in the School of Humanities and Languages at the University of New South Wales (Sydney) looking mainly at issues to do with misinformation, and the ethics and politics of communication.
 I completed my PhD at the Centre for Humanities Engaging Science & Society in the Department of Philosophy at Durham University under the guidance of Wendy Parker, Nancy Cartwright and Alison Wylie.
 You can read an abstract of my thesis—On the Political Costs of Misinformation About Science—here.

-I received my BSc in biological sciences from Monash University and my MSc in philosophy and public policy from the London School of Economics and Political Science.
+I received my BSc majoring in biological sciences and geography from Monash University and my MSc in philosophy and public policy from the London School of Economics and Political Science.
 Before returning to academia I had a career as a policy analyst and adviser in government in Australia, and non-government organisations in Southeast Asia and Europe.

-Broadly, my academic interests lie at the interfaces of philosophy of science, social and political philosophy, and epistemology.
+Broadly, my academic interests lie at the interfaces of philosophy of science, social/political philosophy, and epistemology.
 I’m interested in misinformation and propaganda, free speech theory, the role of science in democratic societies (particularly in policymaking), ethical issues in communicating science, the relevance of science and empirical research to political/social/moral philosophy, and how we ought to combine or weigh evidence from multiple disciplinary perspectives.
-My issues-based interests tend to revolve around climate justice and socioeconomic inequality.
+My issues-based interests tend to revolve around climate change and socioeconomic inequality.
 I am also interested in freedom of thought and what it means to have a ‘mind of one’s own’.
-Having spent a lot of time during my PhD thinking about the place of scientific experts in democratic societies, I'm looking forward to turning my attention to thinking about the role of political philosophy and philosophers in our societies in my new role.
+Having spent a lot of time during my PhD thinking about the place of scientific experts in democratic societies, I now spend a lot of time thinking about the role of political philosophy and philosophers in our societies.

 I am also a Research Associate on a project looking at how best, and most ethically, to discuss science with policymakers (PI: Elizabeth Suhay, American University).
 Our project was one of two recipients of a Building Capacity for Science Communication Partnership Award from the U.S. National Academy of Sciences.
 All of the outputs from the project are located here.